 The Passive Roadside MASW method (Park and Miller, 2006) adopts the conventional linear receiver array and tries mainly to utilize those surface waves generated from local traffic (Figure 3).
 It tries to overcome limitations with the passive remote method such as difficulty in securing a spacious area and inconvenience in field operations by sacrificing the accuracy (usually less than 10%) of the Vs evaluation.
 With the passive roadside method, the array can be set along the sidewalk or the shoulder of a road and the survey can continue in a roll-along mode for the purpose of 2-D Vs profiling.
 Using a land streamer for the array can improve survey speed by as much as a few orders of magnitude.
 In addition, an active impact (e.g., by using a sledge hammer) can be applied at one end of the array to trigger a long (e.g., 30 sec) record of data.
 This can result in the active-passive combined analysis of surface waves for the purpose of obtaining both shallow (e.g., 1-20 m) and deep (e.g., 20-100 m) Vs information simultaneously.

 Figure 3--Passive Roadside MASW method.
 More information is available on "Passive Roadside MASW."

-- extracting the fundamental-mode dispersion curves (one curve from each record), and
+- Estimating the fundamental-mode dispersion curves (one curve from each record)

-- inverting these curves to obtain 1-D (depth) Vs profiles (one profile from one curve).
+- Inverting these curves to obtain 1-D (depth) Vs profiles (one profile from one curve), and